david-wu/gitForge/README.md

 GitForge
 ============

-Change timestamps of local commits to after work hours (9pm-2am)
+Change timestamps of local commits to night time (9pm-2am)

 ### Why would I want to use this?
   * no reason